-Above: a giraffe is silhouetted in dawn light (this was shot about 5-minutes from Ashnil Mara camp - each morning we are out in our Land Cruisers at 6 a.m. and we will always watch on the drive out of camp to see if we can catch animals silhouetted against the sunrise light).
+Above: a giraffe is silhouetted in November dawn light (this was shot about 5-minutes from Ashnil Mara camp - each morning we are out in our Land Cruisers at 6 a.m. and for our first stop we will always be to see if we can catch animals silhouetted against the sunrise).

 Hotel accommodation on Day 1 (Airport Hilton standard room)

 All meals starting with breakfast on Day 2 and ending with farewell dinner on Day 9

 Four motor boat charters for photography on the water at Lake Naivasha (maximum of 3 photographers per boat)

 Flight from Nairobi to the Masai Mara

 Return ground transportation from Masai Mara to Naivasha and Nairobi in overland Land Cruisers each with a maximum of 3 photographers

 International airfare to get to Nairobi